NicholasJohansan/QuickReferences/notes/Laravel.md

 ### Notes
 The following notes about Laravel are about using Laravel as an API backend.
 The notes here may also not be 100% accurate.
+Adapted from [Laravel Docs](https://laravel.com/docs/9.x) and personal usage.

 ## Getting Started
 1. Create Laravel Project: `composer create-project laravel/laravel project_name`